 A nonimmigrant visa is a permit affixed or stamped to a page in the passport to the U.S. Entrance to the U.S. is given under the terms and conditions specified by the particular type of nonimmigrant visa.
 The visa stamp does not determine how long the visitor can remain in the U.S. A valid visa is only necessary for traveling and returning to the U.S. from abroad.

 Only a U.S. consulate or embassy abroad can grant or renew a visa, with a few limited exceptions.

 H-1B status is portable.
-The sponsoring NC State department/unit must still work with IE to prepare and file our own H-1B petition with USCIS, even if the prospective employee is already in H-1B status with his/her current employer.
+The sponsoring NC State department/unit must still work with IE to prepare and file our own H-1B petition with USCIS, even if the prospective employee is already in H-1B status with the current employer.

-The prevailing wage is the average salary for our geographic area for the occupation in which the foreign national will be paid.
+The prevailing wage is the average salary for our geographic area for the occupation in which the foreign national will work and be paid.
 The prevailing wage determination is made by the U.S. Department of Labor.
 It is important for the department or hiring unit to indicate to IE the level of education and experience required for the position, not what is held by the applicant when completing the sponsorship form.

 Request for Evidence (RFE)

 USCIS may send IE a request for further information to adjudicate an H-1B or E-3 petition that we have filed.
 If the H-1B or E-3 petition is filed via Premium Processing, the RFE may take up to 60 days for adjudication.
 If the H-1B or E-3 petition is filed via regular processing, the RFE can delay the case for several additional months.